In my last article “A Must Road Trip: Mumbai to Goa [Part: I]” I told you the story about how I reached Goa and checked into Zostel.

 Our churning stomachs motivated us to go to a nearby restaurant.
 While going to the Vagator Beach, Ayyub noticed a restaurant called “FAT FISH” and really wanted to try something there so Ayyub had a full meal and I had a nice lassi as I’m a Vegetarian.
 From there we headed back to Zostel and this way my day ended following the daily routine.

 After brunch, we moved towards Altinho hill and then took a stroll in the local market.
-Walked for more than an hour and then returned to Zostel at 7 PM, and ended the day in regular manner.
+I walked for more than an hour and then returned to Zostel at 7 PM, and ended the day in a regular manner.

 The next day, Ayyub wanted to stay back and do some work online so, I took his Vespa and went out to meet my friend Rishabh at his hotel but grrrr it was really confusing and irritating to look for his place as there are so many hotels in Goa and it was raining continuously but somehow I managed to find it.

 I met Rishabh in 2014 at the Jagriti Yatra.
 It’s always a pleasure meeting him as he is a very intellectual and humble person.
 Rishabh is not a traveller but he travels a lot, he has been to many countries.

 We had lunch together and then we played monopoly (note: many friendships have been broken by this game, play it at your own risk.
 FYI: Rishabh won the game.)
 I had a great time with Rishabh and his friend there I spent more time than I was supposed to but in the end, I took their leave and moved on to meet another friend of mine.